 Not a list person?
 That’s okay!
-Create a Pintrest account and dedicate a board to the things in life that you love – favorite TV shows, favorite quotes, favorite settings, favorite foods, any- and everything that makes you grateful.
+Dedicate a board on social media to the things in life that you love – favorite TV shows, favorite quotes, favorite settings, favorite foods, any- and everything that makes you grateful.

 3.cREATE A GRATITUDE WALL IN YOUR HOME OR OFFICE